dbguydaich/Dione/README.md

 i think we better change functions in movie_logics to be static. i see no point of creating an instance in order to use the functions..

+shachar avital - wee need to work together on search movie tab - i ened your help regarding initazlizinght eresults in the scrolling area. all ground moethods for the action are completed.